itspksharma/grih-chhaya/README.md

-# 🏠 Grih-Chhaya
+# 🏠 RENTAL HOME

-**Grih-Chhaya** is a secure authentication-based web application designed with modular architecture.
+**RENTAL HOME** is a secure authentication-based web application designed with modular architecture.
 It includes user login/signup functionality using PHP and integrates mailing support with PHPMailer.
 The project follows clean code practices and is ready for production deployment.

 ---